Markov Decision Processes with Dynamic Transition Probabilities: An Analysis of Shooting Strategies in Basketball: Hierarchical modeling and inference

-As with $T(\cdot)$ and $\pi(\cdot)$, we use a hierarchical model for $R(\cdot)$.
-However, while $T(\cdot)$ and $\pi(\cdot)$ define player groups using naive player position (center, power forward, etc.) this model uses new groups, $\mathbf{h}$, on which to base the regularization.
+In (\ref{eq:r_prior_1}), $\mu^{(x, y)}$ is given a normal prior with mean vector $\psi^{(H(x),y)}$, which denotes the average shooting skill of all players who are share the same group as player $x$ (i.e. all players $\{x'_1, \ldots, x'_{N_h}\}$ for whom $H(x'_i) = H(x)$) in location $y$.
+We emphasize that while $P(\cdot)$ and $\pi(\cdot)$ define player groups $\mathbf{g}$ using naive player positions (center, power forward, point guard, etc.) this model uses new groups, $\mathbf{h}$, on which to base the regularization.
 The reason for this change is that a player's shooting skill does not have as clear a correspondence to his naive position.
 As such, we create customized groupings to ensure sensitivity to this variation.
+We will detail how we constructed these new groups shortly.

+In the second layer of the hierarchical prior, $\psi^{(h,y)}$ is given a normal prior with mean vector $\varphi^{y}$, which denotes the global average shooting skill from court region $y$.
+As in the model for $\pi(\cdot)$ and $P(\cdot)$, the final stage of the hierarchy is given a mean-0 normal prior with variance $\sigma_{\varphi}^2$.
+Note that all the parameters in this model are given univariate priors rather than multivariate priors since we model a player's shooting skill as being constant over the shot clock.